I am sending everyone healing and warm thoughts while we adjust to the "new normal".

 9. WASH YOUR HANDS! – Be very mindful of what you’re touching, especially if you go out in public.
 Be careful to not touch your face.
 The minute I come home I wash my hands and I feel like a surgeon every time because I wash very neurotically and up to my elbow.

 10. Document your experience – now is a great time to start a journal or a video blog.
 Document your mental health throughout this time, it will be interesting to look at later and can be a very insightful exercise.

 11. Don’t abuse drugs and alcohol – it’s easy to abuse drugs and alcohol, especially when you have less responsibility and/or are just sitting around all day.
 Be mindful what you’re putting into your body during this time – what you put into your body DOES affect your mental health.

 There are probably way more ideas that could be included in this list – but these 11 are a great place to start.
-Remember, remaining calm and staying indoors is the first step to keeping yourself safe.
-I hope everyone is safe and healthy!
+Comment below if you can think of more!

 Are you or someone you know struggling with stress and anxiety?

 I have a program that addresses stress, anxiety and overwhelm.
 By dealing with those emotions, and addressing them head on, you are allowing yourself to change your mindset.
 Book a possibility call here to talk more about how we can work on a mindset adjustment to allow you to feel more relaxed and calm during a time of such uncertainty.